HMO licensing - frequently asked questions

 - What types of HMO does additional licensing cover?

-- Is it true that houses converted into flats are not covered by the schemes?
+- Is it true that houses converted into flats are not covered by the scheme?

-- Are purpose built blocks of flats included in the additional licensing schemes?
+- Are purpose built blocks of flats included in the additional licensing scheme?

 - Is a single storey flat above commercial premises subject to additional licensing?